ViratGarg2/ISS_slide_craft/README.md

-# 🎥 SlideCraft
+# SlideCraft

 SlideCraft is a web application built using **Flask, Python, HTML, CSS, and JavaScript** that allows users to create customized slideshow videos.
 Users can upload images, set the display duration for each image, choose transitions, add background music, and generate a final video seamlessly.

 ## ✨ Features

-- 📸 **Image Upload**: Users can upload multiple images to create a slideshow.
+-  **Image Upload**: Users can upload multiple images to create a slideshow.
-- ⏳ **Custom Duration**: Select the time duration for each image in the video.
+-  **Custom Duration**: Select the time duration for each image in the video.
-- 🔄 **Transitions**: Choose from various transition effects between images.
+-  **Transitions**: Choose from various transition effects between images.
-- 🎵 **Background Music**: Upload an audio file to be played in the video.
+-  **Background Music**: Upload an audio file to be played in the video.
-- 🎬 **Video Generation**: Combines selected images, transitions, and music into a single video file.
+-  **Video Generation**: Combines selected images, transitions, and music into a single video file.
-- 🔒 **User Authentication**: Secure login and session management (if applicable).
+-  **User Authentication**: Secure login and session management (if applicable).

+## 🎥 Demo Run

+You can check out a live demo of SlideCraft here:
+[🔗 Demo Link](https://iiithydstudents-my.sharepoint.com/:v:/g/personal/virat_garg_students_iiit_ac_in/EXRGWzG6InVMnukfDIlKYi4BBPgK2OxT8IxchGdA4r-lrw?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=qwQ6E9) (Replace with actual link when available)

 ## 🛠 Technologies Used